SwissDataScienceCenter/renku-python/docs/comparison.rst

    foo.wc: foo
      @wc -c < foo > foo.wc

-Renku also makes sure that if any of the :term:`inputs` is modified only the necessary "rules" are invoked.
-Make also does not run the rule if all dependencies are older then targets.
+Renku also makes sure that if any of the :term:`inputs` are modified only the necessary "rules" are invoked.
+In addition, `make` does not run the rule if all dependencies are older then the targets.

 .. code-block:: console